 “Since at least 2014, the legislature has debated billsadvocating for the lawful use of medicinal marijuana in every legislative session,” attorney Barry Dunn wrote for the governor’s office.
 “The General Assembly will consider legalizing medicinal marijuana again in the 2018 session.
 It is solely within the General Assembly’s constitutional powers to determine whether to make medicinal marijuana lawful.”

 Also, Dunn wrote, the state Supreme Court has ruled that Kentuckians do not have have a constitutional right to possess marijuana.
 And federal drug laws — which classify marijuana as a Schedule 1 controlled substance,… Continue reading

 The legal weed market appears to be impacting booze’s bottom line.

-Data compiled by OutCo and Monocle Research finds that many California twenty-somethings, post-legalization, are switching from beer to pot.
-Marketers surveyed 2,000 cannabis consumers in seven major California cities.
-One-third of millennial respondents said that they are choosing cannabis over beer.
+Consumer trend data compiled by OutCo and Monocle Research finds that many California twenty-somethings, post-legalization, are switching from beer to pot.
+Marketers surveyed 2,000 cannabis consumers in seven major California cities, and one-third of millennial respondents said that they are choosing cannabis over beer.
 One out of five acknowledged substituting weed for wine, and 14 percent admitted consuming herb rather than hard alcohol.

 Older respondents, including baby boomers, also reported making the switch from booze to pot.
 According to the survey, 20 percent of Gen Xers and eight percent of boomers similarly acknowledged substituting pot in place of alcohol.

-The findings provide further credence to a December 2016 report from the Cowan & Company research firm which determined that beer sales by major distributors – including Anheuser-Busch and MillerCoors – have “collectively underperformed” over the past two… Continue reading
+The findings provide further credence to a December 2016 report from the Cowan & Company research firm which determined that beer sales by major distributors – including Anheuser-Busch and MillerCoors – have “collectively underperformed” over… Continue reading